31 Mar Thrive Financially with a Quality Initiatives Project

 As you meet a goal, always make sure the process becomes part of your practice’s culture.
 Don’t forget what you’ve done; make sure it’s ingrained.
 And if you meet your goal of 55 percent for HPV vaccination rate, increase your next goal — possibly 80 percent.
 It’s important to keep moving on and growing.

 When you achieve your goals, celebrate with your staff members and the community.
 One idea is to include posters, signs, balloons, or stickers in the office.
 You could also buy T-shirts for your employees and have everyone wear them on the same day.
 Other suggestions are providing lunch for your team or having a dress-down day.
-Remember, having good quality of care attracts patients to your practice.
+Remember, having good quality of care attracts patients to your practice and keeps them returning.